Valencia Travel Guide (2026): 11 Best Things to Do, Hidden Gems & Local Food

 Is Valencia Safe?

-• Use an anti-theft backpack or money belt
+• Use an anti-theft bag or money belt

-• Keep phones, wallets, and bags out of sight
+• Keep phones and wallets out of sight

-• Stay alert in busy areas like Plaza del Ayuntamiento or Central Market
+• Stay alert in busy areas like Central Market or Plaza del Ayuntamiento

-Valencia is a top choice for solo female travelers in Spain, but take standard precautions:
+Valencia is great for solo travelers.
+Just take standard precautions:

 • Stick to well-lit areas at night

-• Use Uber or Bolt instead of walking back late
+• Use Uber or Bolt instead of walking late

-• Book female-only dorms in hostels for added comfort (they fill up fast!)
+• Book female-only dorms in hostels (they fill fast!)

 • Groups (especially children) are trying to distract you

-• Strangers offering “help” with your luggage or directions in exchange for money
+• Strangers offering “help” with luggage or directions for money

 • Keep your drink in hand

-• Use taxis or rideshare apps to return safely
+• Use taxis or rideshare apps to get back safely

-• Dial 112 for police, medical, or fire emergencies (works EU-wide)
+• Dial 112 for police, medical, or fire (works across the EU)

-• Have your travel insurance info and ID easily accessible
+• Keep travel insurance and ID easily accessible

 Best Time to Visit Valencia